 Solid wood, too!
 And all that storage space and hooks!!

 I know….some naysayers out there may think that I “ruined” all that beautiful wood.
-But I found it dated.
+But it was dated wood.
 And the truth is that when a piece is sitting in a thrift store, neglected, a little bit of DIY and paint can bring it back to life for so many years to come for the next owner!